dgraph-io/dgraph-docs/content/howto/exportdata/export-data.md

 }
 ```

-### Export to a MinIO gateway
+## Export to a MinIO gateway

 You can use MinIO as a gateway to other object stores, such as [Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs/) or [Google Cloud Storage](https://cloud.google.com/storage).
-You can use the above MinIO GraphQL mutation with MinIO configured as a gateway.

-#### Azure Blob Storage
+### Azure Blob Storage

 You can use [Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs/) through the [MinIO Azure Gateway](https://docs.min.io/docs/minio-gateway-for-azure.html).

+**Before you begin**:

-You need to configure a [storage account](https://docs.microsoft.com/azure/storage/common/storage-account-overview) and a Blob [container](https://docs.microsoft.com/azure/storage/blobs/storage-blobs-introduction#containers) to organize the blobs.
-The name of the blob container is what you use for `<bucket-name>` when specifying the `destination` in the GraphQL mutation.
+*  Configure a [storage account](https://docs.microsoft.com/azure/storage/common/storage-account-overview) and a Blob [container](https://docs.microsoft.com/azure/storage/blobs/storage-blobs-introduction#containers) to organize the blobs.
+*  Make a note the name of the blob container.
+It is the `<bucket-name>` when specifying the `destination` in the GraphQL mutation.

-For MinIO configuration, you need to [retrieve storage accounts keys](https://docs.microsoft.com/azure/storage/common/storage-account-keys-manage).
-The [MinIO Azure Gateway](https://docs.min.io/docs/minio-gateway-for-azure.html) uses `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY` to correspond to Azure Storage Account `AccountName` and `AccountKey`.
+* [Retrieve storage accounts keys](https://docs.microsoft.com/azure/storage/common/storage-account-keys-manage) to configure MinIO.
+Because, [MinIO Azure Gateway](https://docs.min.io/docs/minio-gateway-for-azure.html) uses `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY` to correspond to Azure Storage Account `AccountName` and `AccountKey`.

-When you have the `AccountName` and `AccountKey`, you can access Azure Blob Storage locally using one of these methods:
+You can access Azure Blob Storage locally using one of these methods:

 *  Using [MinIO Azure Gateway](https://docs.min.io/docs/minio-gateway-for-azure.html) with the MinIO Binary
    ```bash